betw/piggy_bankAppFrontend/user-journeyAndScreenshot/api-spec/TripCostEstimation/api-spec.md

 **Description:** Deletes a specific cost estimate and updates the travel plan to point to the next most recent one.

 **Requirements:**
-- `costEstimate` exists and belongs to user
+- `costEstimate` exists and belongs to the user associated with the session

 **Effects:**
 - Deletes the `CostEstimate` and updates the travel plan's `latestCostEstimateID` to the second most recently updated estimate (if any), or clears it if none remain.